kcharanmai/kcharanmai/README.md

-- 👋 Hi, I’m @kcharanmai
+-👋 Hello!
+This is Charanmai Kasthala.
--🌱 Currently exploring the realms of web development.
+-💻 An AI/ML enthusiast, a web developer and a Programmer.
--💻 Building cool stuff with HTML, CSS, JavaScript,Nodejs -🚀 Active learner.
+-🚀 Active learner.
-- 📫 How to reach me LinkedIn-https://www.linkedin.com/in/ kasthala-charanmaii-21932b27b , Gmail-charanmaik@gmail.com
+-📫 How to reach me LinkedIn-https://www.linkedin.com/in/ kasthala-charanmaii-21932b27b , Email: charanmaik@gmail.com